Skip to main content

 The Agenda Portugal Digital and the National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 shape development of digital infrastructure in Portugal.

-Summary of broadband development in Portugal
+Summary of digital connectivity development in Portugal

 The Agenda Portugal Digital aims to develop a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies.
 The National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 goal is to provide gigabit for all by 2030.

-National broadband strategy and policy
+National digital connectivity strategy and policy

 Responsible authorities

-Main aims for broadband development
+Main aims for digital connectivity development

 The Agenda Portugal Digital - Portugal’s Action Plan for Digital Transition was updated in 2021.
-It aims to develop a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies, yet does not set any more concrete aims related to broadband infrastructure.
+It aims to develop a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies, yet does not set any more concrete aims related to digital connectivity infrastructure.
 The plan comprises three main pillars of action and a catalyst dimension:

 Connectivity and infrastructure are mentioned as one of the catalysts.

 The aim of the National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 is to ensure that all households are covered by a Gigabit network by 2030.
 The financing will be ensured by (i) private funding sources, where investments can be made under market conditions; and by (ii) public funds, where market failures may lead to the exclusion.
 In the "white areas", this public investment is complementary to private investment.
 The public intervention to support the installation of very high capacity networks in "white areas" is a proportional measure limited to the minimum necessary to achieve the objective of promoting equity and territorial cohesion in access to an infrastructure that is essential for citizens and for business needs.
 The strategy will make it possible to launch public tenders to install, manage and operate high capacity networks in ‘white areas’.
-ANACOM will monitor broadband mapping and the installation of networks through Key Indicators.
+ANACOM will monitor digital connectivity mapping and the installation of networks through Key Indicators.

 The Portugal 2030 contains plans to deploy VHCN to households and to industrial, commercial and agricultural premises by 2030.
 A call for tenders on deployment, operations and maintenance of fixed VHCN in "white areas” was launched in 2023.